Tropical Donagi theorem

 \section{The tropical Donagi theorem}

 In this section we will prove the tropical Donagi theorem, \cref{thm:main}, and this section closely follows the ideas of \cite{izadiLange}.
-From now on we work with a \emph{good tower of metric graphs} $\tilde \Gamma \to \Gamma \to K$, meaning that the underlying tower of unmetrized graphs is good in the sense of \cref{def:good_tower}.
-The tetragonal construction of the metric tower is given by performing the tetragonal construction on the underlying unmetrized tower and then metrizing the result in the unique way to make the morphisms harmonic maps of metric graphs.
+From now on we work with a \emph{good tower of metric graphs} $\tilde \Gamma \to \Gamma \to K$, meaning that the underlying tower of unmetrised graphs is good in the sense of \cref{def:good_tower}.
+The tetragonal construction of the metric tower is given by performing the tetragonal construction on the underlying unmetrised tower and then metrising the result in the unique way to make the morphisms harmonic maps of metric graphs.
 By the assumption on $\tilde \Gamma \to \Gamma \to K$ being a good tower, the result is two good metric towers which we denote $\tilde\Lambda_i \to \Lambda_i \to K$ with $i=1,2$.

-The fiberwise description of the Donagi construction from \cref{def:Donagi_construction} holds verbatim for the metric Donagi construction when \enquote{points} are taken to be points in the sense of a metric graph.
+The fibrewise description of the Donagi construction from \cref{def:Donagi_construction} holds verbatim for the metric Donagi construction when \enquote{points} are taken to be points in the sense of a metric graph.
 In this setting, the free $\ZZ$-modules in \cref{def:Donagi_construction} may be replaced with $\Div(\tilde\Gamma)$.
-Recall that by definition of a good tower, all fibers in our setting are of one of the types from \cref{def:good_types}.
-Moreover, the double covers $\tilde \Gamma \to \Gamma$ and $\tilde \Lambda_i \to \Lambda_i$ are free and hence the Prym varieties in question are all naturally principally polarized and we may work with the description of the Prym by antisymmetric divisors.
+Recall that by definition of a good tower, all fibres in our setting are of one of the types from \cref{def:good_types}.
+Moreover, the double covers $\tilde \Gamma \to \Gamma$ and $\tilde \Lambda_i \to \Lambda_i$ are free and hence the Prym varieties in question are all naturally principally polarised and we may work with the description of the Prym by antisymmetric divisors.